ua-parser/uap-core/docs/specification.md

-Version 0.1 Draft
+Version 0.2 Draft

 # ua-parser Specification

-This document describes the specification on how a parser should implement the `regexes.yaml` file for correctly parsing user-agent strings on basis of that file.
+This document describes the specification on how a parser must implement the `regexes.yaml` file for correctly parsing user-agent strings on basis of that file.

-This specification shall help maintainers and contributors to correctly use the provided information within the `regexes,yaml` file for obtaining information from the different user-agent strings.
-Furthermore this specification shall be the basis for discussions on evolving the projects and the needed parsing algorithms.
+This specification intends to help maintainers and contributors to correctly use the provided information within the `regexes,yaml` file for obtaining information from the different user-agent strings.
+Furthermore this specification tries to be the basis for discussions on evolving the projects and the needed parsing algorithms.

 This document will not provide any information on how to implement the ua-parser project on your server and how to retreive the user-agent string for further processing.